Transformers (film series): Films

-Development

 Transformers (2007)

 For the film, producer Don Murphy was planning a G.I.
 Joe film adaptation, but when the U.S. launched the invasion of Iraq in March 2003, Hasbro suggested adapting the Transformers franchise instead.
 Tom DeSanto joined Murphy because he was a fan of the series.
 They met with comic book writer Simon Furman, and cited the Generation 1 cartoon and comics as their main influence.
 They made the Creation Matrix their plot device, though Murphy had it renamed because of the film series The Matrix.
 DeSanto chose to write the treatment from a human point of view to engage the audience, while Murphy wanted it to have a realistic tone, reminiscent of a disaster film.
 The treatment featured the Autobots Optimus Prime, Ironhide, Jazz, Prowl, Arcee, Ratchet, Wheeljack, and Bumblebee, and the Decepticons Megatron, Starscream, Soundwave, Ravage, Laserbeak, Rumble, Skywarp and Shockwave.

 Steven Spielberg, a fan of the comics and toys, signed on as executive producer in 2004.
 John Rogers wrote the first draft, which pitted four Autobots against four Decepticons, and featured the Ark spaceship.
 Roberto Orci and Alex Kurtzman, fans of the cartoon, were hired to rewrite the script in February 2005.
 Spielberg suggested that "a boy and his car" should be the focus.
 This appealed to Orci and Kurtzman because it conveyed themes of adulthood and responsibility, "the things that a car represents in the United States".
 The characters of Sam and Mikaela were the sole point of view given in Orci and Kurtzman's first draft.
 The Transformers had no dialogue, as the producers feared talking robots would look ridiculous.
 The writers felt that even if it would look silly, not having the robots speak would betray the fanbase.
 The first draft also had a battle scene in the Grand Canyon.
 Spielberg read each of Orci and Kurtzman's drafts and gave notes for improvement.
 The writers remained involved throughout production, adding additional dialogue for the robots during the sound mixing (although none of this was kept in the final film, which ran fifteen minutes shorter than the initial edit).
 Furman's The Ultimate Guide, published by Dorling Kindersley, remained as a resource to the writers throughout production.
 Prime Directive was used as a fake working title.
 This was also the name of Dreamwave Productions' first Transformers comic book.